artturipa/myblog/irm_basics/blog.md

 RAM can be simulated when it is in a draft state and its assessment tyeps are published.
 When RAM is published, simulations are deleted.

 ## Compliance

+### Operational Perspective (example)
+1. Policy states that something should be done (__Every employee needs to renew their license annually__)
+2. Control is established to ensure compliance with the policy (__Ensure that all employees licenses are up to date__)
+3. (Entity) Owners are responsible for enforcing the control in their departemnt
+4. Owner declares that they have enforced the contol via **attestation**.
+Attestation can be a simple form that asks whether the control is in place.
+5. Every month, owners deploy their method to enforce the control, results are captured with **indicator** (__Check that license has been confirmed within a month__)
+6. Every year, **auditor** confirms that the enforcement of the control works as intended through **Control test**

 ### Contiunous Monitoring
 Test plans are specific to controls and can be leveraged during audits.
 Test templates are available